Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's aggregation of ATO data released for financial year 2022, Larapinta had a median income among taxpayers of $62,947 and an average level of $70,781.
-These figures are above the national average.
-In comparison, Rest of NT had levels of $51,655 and $61,577 respectively.
-Based on Wage Price Index growth of 12.01% since financial year 2022, current estimates for Larapinta would be approximately $70,507 (median) and $79,282 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Larapinta rank highly nationally, between the 82nd and 90th percentiles.
-The earnings profile shows that 35.7% of the population (2,034 individuals) fall within the $1,500 - $2,999 income range, similar to the broader area where 33.6% occupy this bracket.
-Notably, 33.7% earn above $3,000 weekly, reflecting prosperity that drives local economic activity.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 81st percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2022, Larapinta SA2 had a median income among taxpayers of $62,947 with the average level standing at $70,781.
+This is above the national average and compares to levels of $51,655 and $61,577 across Rest of NT respectively.
+Based on Wage Price Index growth of 12.01% since financial year ending June 2022, current estimates would be approximately $70,507 (median) and $79,282 (average) as of September 2025.
+According to Australian Bureau of Statistics Census data released in June 2021, household, family and personal incomes all rank highly in Larapinta, between the 81st and 90th percentiles nationally.
+The earnings profile shows 35.7% of the population (2,034 individuals) fall within the $1,500 - 2,999 income range, mirroring the broader area where 33.6% occupy this bracket.
+A significant 33.7% earn above $3,000 weekly.
+High housing costs consume 15.3% of income, though strong earnings still place disposable income at the 81st percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income